justpy-org/justpy/docs/tutorial/custom_components.md

 Our first component is a very simple one.
 It is a Button that is formatted to look like a [pill](https://tailwindcss.com/components/buttons#pill).

+### Custom Component PillButton - Button looking like a pill
 ```python
 import justpy as jp